chrissavage2300/Bench-Top-Power-Supply/README.md

 # Bench-Top-Power-Supply
 An Adjustable linear powersupply using the PIC16F1778 with current limiting.
 Program is done in Great Cow Basic.
+The schematic was done in Eagle CAD.

 Features: